Mississippi to Oregon Car Shipping (2025 Cost Guide)

 Transporting your vehicle to Oregon

-About 22 million people are living in the Beaver State of Oregon.
+About 4.2 million people are living in the Beaver State.
 Most of Oregon has a generally mild climate, though there is significant variation given the variety of landscapes across the state.
 Oregon is very wet in the winter, moderately to very wet during the spring and fall, and dry during the summer.
 The eastern two-thirds of Oregon, which largely comprise high desert, have cold, snowy winters and very dry summers.

 FAQ

-Does someone have to be present when picking up my car in Mississippi and when dropping off my car in Oregon?
+Does someone have to be present when you ship a car for pickup in Mississippi and delivery in Oregon?

-Most companies will require someone that is at least 18 years old to be present when picking up your car in Mississippi and when dropping it off in Oregon.
+Most companies will require that an adult of at least 18 years of age be present when picking up your car in Mississippi and when dropping it off in Oregon.

 Do you need car insurance when shipping your car from Mississippi to Oregon?